JoshuaDriesman/sample-technical-interview-problems/README.md

 ## Structure

 Each problem has its own folder.
 In that folder, there is a Markdown file with the problem definition.
 There is then one or more Python files with potential solutions.
 Python 3 was used for solving the problems.

+## Have a new or better solution?

+If you have an improvement on a current solution, or a completely new one, feel free to open a PR into this repo with the changes/new approach!